 The Fathead (1991) was inspired by similar club shapes used by some early 19th century European and Russian jugglers.
-The flathead is constructed the same as the 95MM and 105MM clubs.
+The fathead is constructed the same as the 95MM and 105MM clubs.
 It uses the same maple dowel, handle, knob and shell weight.
 The Fathead has a slower feel than our other clubs, making it a good club for body tricks, kick-ups, and club passing.
 Its larger body size gives it high visibility and a unique appearance.

 Advanced jugglers can easily handle these clubs in all types of juggling patterns, from five club solo work to nine club passing.
 Many talented jugglers (such as Jay Gilligan and Wess Peden) started with or used this club to train five club juggling.
 The large body size requires a clean, open pattern.
 Some people find that the Fathead is a little harder to catch on the big end (but this isn’t a problem after getting used to the club).
 The increased width of this club will make them slightly harder to juggle than the 95MM or 85MM in four and five club patterns.

 Fathead Club Specifications